NukemLabs/MidnightSocietyRoastBot/README.md

-# ☠️ Midnight Society RoastBot
+# ☢️ Nukem RoastBot

 **The server bully you didn't ask for.**

-An AI-powered Discord bot that brings savage roasts, dark humor, profanity, and chaos to your server.
+Nukem RoastBot is an AI-powered Discord bot built for friend groups who can take a joke.
+It brings savage roasts, dark humor, profanity, and automatic chaos straight into your server.

+Built by **NukemLabs**.

-## Features
+## 💀 Features

-- ☠️ AI-generated roasts
+- ☠️ AI-generated savage roasts
 - 🤖 Automatic server roasting
 - 🎯 Random member selection
 - ⏱️ Adjustable roast interval